 Is it ordinary income or a capital gain?

 To determine how an investment vehicle is taxed in a given year, first ask yourself what went on with the investment that year.
 Did it generate interest income?
 If so, the income is probably considered ordinary.
 Did you sell the investment?
 If so, a capital gain or loss is probably involved.
 (Certain investments can generate both ordinary income and capital gain income, but we won’t get into that here.)

 If you receive dividend income, it may be taxed either at ordinary income tax rates or at the rates that apply to long-term capital gain income.
 Dividends paid to an individual shareholder from a domestic corporation or qualified foreign corporation are generally taxed at the same rates that apply to long-term capital gains.
-In 2013 and 2014, these rates are 0 percent for an individual in the 10 or 15 percent marginal tax rate bracket,15 percent for an individual in the 25 percent, 28 percent, 33 percent, or 35 percent tax rate bracket, and 20 percent for those in the top (39.6 percent) tax bracket.
+These rates are 0 percent for an individual in the 10 or 15 percent marginal tax rate bracket,15 percent for an individual in the 25 percent, 28 percent, 33 percent, or 35 percent tax rate bracket, and 20 percent for those in the top (39.6 percent) tax bracket.
 But special rules and exclusions apply, and some dividends (such as those from money market mutual funds) continue to be treated as ordinary income.